Implications Of Passing A Senate Bill Enacting An Online Sales Tax

 The proposal dubbed the “millionaire’s tax” was approved after liberal-leaning Senators refused to approve a smaller tax rate for all taxpayers unless the rich took a special hit.

 More than 15,000 households will be affected by the new law.
-Couples filing jointly will have to pay at least 2,752 … Read more at 2011 Tax.
+Couples filing jointly will have to pay at least 2,752 dollars more on their income.